top of page

 Women's Book Club gets together regularly to share a meal and discuss various books, topics, and issues related to the Catholic faith.
 The group also shares and prays for special intentions.
 Women's Book Club meets the second Monday of each month.
 A meal is shared at 6pm, followed by discussion from 7-8pm.

 Get involved!
-Join the Women's Book Club.
+Share in God's love in a supportive community where you can grow in faith, love, and prayer, Join the Women's Book Club.
 Reach out to Maria (below) for details on upcoming studies and meetings.
 Volunteer to host a meal.
 Offer to provide snack or drinks for the group.
 For more information, get in touch with Maria Siqueira at 574.532.5215 or mariahomes@gmail.com.

 YOUNG ADULT COMMUNITY